Islamic Golden Age: Architecture

 The Great Mosque of Kairouan (in Tunisia), the ancestor of all the mosques in the western Islamic world excluding Turkey and the Balkans, is one of the best preserved and most significant examples of early great mosques.
 Founded in 670, it dates in its present form largely from the 9th century.
 The Great Mosque of Kairouan is constituted of a three-tiered square minaret, a large courtyard surrounded by colonnaded porticos, and a huge hypostyle prayer hall covered on its axis by two cupolas.

+The Mosque of the Prophet, standing on the site of Muhammad's first mosque in Medina.
+The present-day building is the result of many reconstructions and expansions up to modern times.

 The Great Mosque of Samarra in Iraq was completed in 847.
 It combined the hypostyle architecture of rows of columns supporting a flat base, above which a huge spiralling minaret was constructed.

 The beginning of construction of the Great Mosque at Cordoba in 785 marked the beginning of Islamic architecture in Spain and Northern Africa.
 The mosque is noted for its striking interior arches.
 Moorish architecture reached its peak with the construction of the Alhambra, the magnificent palace/fortress of Granada, with its open and breezy interior spaces adorned in red, blue, and gold.
 The walls are decorated with stylized foliage motifs, Arabic inscriptions, and arabesque design work, with walls covered in geometrically patterned glazed tiles.

 Many traces of Fatimid architecture exist in Cairo today, the most defining examples include the Al Azhar University and the Al Hakim mosque.

 Decline

 Cultural factors

 Economic historian Joel Mokyr has argued that Islamic philosopher al-Ghazali (1058–1111), the author of The Incoherence of the Philosophers, "was a key figure in the decline in Islamic science" and that this led to a cultural shift shunning away from scientific thinking.
-However, it is argued that al-Ghazali was instead an admirer and adherent of philosophy but was criticizing the use of philosophy in religious matters only.
-Additionally, Saliba (2007) has pointed out that the golden age did not slow down after al-Ghazali, who lived in the 11th century, while others extend the golden age to around the 16th to 17th centuries.
+In a 2014 opinion piece published by Al Jazeera, student of Islamic jurisprudence Mohamed Ghilan argued that al-Ghazali was not generally against science, only its encroachment upon religious matters.
+Professor of Arabic and Islamic Science George Saliba has pointed out that the golden age did not slow down after al-Ghazali, and argued that the golden age of astronomy should be located in the post-Ghazali period.
+Others extend the golden age to around the 16th to 17th centuries.